alexxppp/CS50p/README.md

 # CS50p
-All my problem set solutions for CS50p
+All my problem set solutions for CS50p.
-MEANT TO BE TAKEN AS EXAMPLE AND INSPIRATION, don't copy
+MEANT TO BE TAKEN AS EXAMPLE AND INSPIRATION, don't copy.